Polyblur: Removing mild blur by polynomial reblurring: Introduction

 Many of these methods are capable of processing significantly degraded images revealing previously unseen image details.
 The gain in quality is in many cases extraordinary, but impractical.
 These methods make extensive use of prior information (learned or modeled) producing images that are often unrealistic.
 This is mainly because the inverse problem they tackle is seriously ill-posed.

 In this work, we detach ourselves from the current trend and focus on the particular case where the blur in the image is small.
 As we show in our experimental results, for this case, the vast majority of existing methods generate notorious image artifacts in addition to requiring great computational power.
 This is mainly because most of the algorithms were not specifically designed for this very common and practical use case.
 We introduce a highly efficient blind image restoration method that removes mild blur in natural images.
-The proposed algorithm first estimates image blur and then compensates for it by combining multiple applications of the estimated blur in a principled way.
+The proposed algorithm first estimates image blur and then compensates for it by combining multiple applications of the estimated blur in a principled way (Figure~\ref{fig:polyblur-example}).
 The method is inspired by the fact that the inverse of an operator that is close to the identity (e.g., mild blur), can be well approximated by means of a low-degree polynomial on the operator itself.
 We design polynomial filters that use the estimated blur as a base and approximate the inverse without neglecting that image noise can get amplified.

 The removal of blur commonly leads to the introduction of halos (oversharpening) mostly noticeable near image edges.
 To address this, we present a mathematical characterization of halos and propose a blending mechanism to render an artifact-free final image.
 This step, which is also highly efficient, is important to achieve consistent high quality.